 Well, it is, and one good way to use them is to clean your burnt pans and pots.
 So, how to do it?

 Add some water to the burnt pan or pot, about one cup.
 Then, equally, add a cup of vinegar and bring the mixture to boil on high heat.

-As it begins to simmer, remove from the heat source and transfer to your sink.
+As it begins to simmer, remove it from the heat source and transfer it to your sink.
 Here, add 2 tablespoons of baking soda.